-Welcome to the Mellon Mays Undergraduate Fellowship at Williams College.
-This handbook is designed to give you information that will help you get the most out of your MMUF experience and to answer questions you might have.
-The Office of Special Academic Programs (OSAP) administers the MMUF, and you should feel free to approach either the director or the assistant at any time.
+The Office of Special Academic Programs (OSAP) administers the Mellon Mays Undergraduate Fellowship (MMUF) at Williams College.
+Students should feel free to approach either the director or the assistant of OSAP at any time.
 We ask that throughout your time as a fellow you keep in touch with our office and that you participate fully in the meetings, workshops, conferences, and other events we sponsor.
-We look forward to working with you.

 The Andrew W. Mellon Foundation, located in New York City, was established as a nonprofit philanthropic organization in June of 1969 with a mission to “aid and promote such religious, charitable, scientific, literary, and educational purposes as may be in the furtherance of the public welfare or tend to promote the well-doing or well-being of mankind.”
 In 1988, under this broad charter, the Foundation made a long-term commitment to help remedy the serious shortage of faculty of color in higher education through the Mellon Minority Undergraduate Fellowship (MMUF) program.
 In 2003, the foundation reaffirmed its commitment and broadened the mission of MMUF, and the name of the program was changed to the Mellon Mays Undergraduate Fellowship, to symbolically connect the mission to the stellar educational achievements of Dr. Benjamin E. Mays.